hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

     --remote-mvn-repo=MAVEN-CENTRAL
 ```

-2. You can review the empty repo in the console. **Cloud console &gt; Artifact Registry &gt; Repositories**
+2. You can review the empty repo in the console. **Cloud console > Artifact Registry > Repositories**

 3. Now exercise the virtual repository by building your project with the following command:

 ```apache